 Norway uses the Tier 2 method to estimate carbon stock change in the harvested wood products pool.
-The calculations follow (IPCC 2014a) including: the three default HWP categories sawnwood, wood-based panels, and paper and paperboard along with their associated half-lives and conversion factors.
+The calculations follow (IPCC, 2014a) including: the three default HWP categories sawnwood, wood-based panels, and paper and paperboard along with their associated half-lives and conversion factors.

-All the activity data are obtained from FAO forestry statistics40.
-The initial unit is m3, except for the pulp and paper, where the unit is metric ton.
+All the activity data are obtained from FAO forestry statistics.
+The initial unit is m, except for the pulp and paper, where the unit is metric ton.
 Exported and domestically consumed HWP is calculated and reported separately.
 The inflow data of domestically produced and consumed HWP are based on consumption (Production - Export), since including export could result in double counting.
+Imported HWP is not included in the calculations (Production approach).